XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

 - **Runtime Errors**: Check if ports are in use (`netstat -tuln | grep 1000`) and free them if necessary.
 - **Display Issues**: Ensure the terminal supports ncurses (most Linux terminals do).

-This completes the demo of an IDS IEC 61850 standalone cybersecurity monitor for energy and industrial networks.
+This completes the demo of an IDS IEC 61850 standalone cybersecurity monitor for Goose SV in energy and industrial networks.